soso-song/loqal-discussion-website/README.md

     }

    * This will return `user_dashboard.html` to indicate you are logged in.
-   * To test a get `/tag` routes, set method to GET, enter `http://localhost:5000/tag`, since we can see from the table above that we don't need any other inputs
+   * To test a get `/tag` routes, set method to GET, enter `http://localhost:5000/tag`, since we can see from the table above that we don't need any other inputs, simply send request.
-   * A list of all tags should be returned.
+   * A list of Tag Objects should be returned.

 ### Question (`questions.js`)
 #### Question Schema Explanation